-Figure 2.9: Left: Number of HF towers hit above threshold for towers cut on transverse energy, $E{\rm T}$.
-Right: Estimated loss of low multiplicity events due to triggering requirements on $n{\rm Towers}$ for cuts on $E{\rm T}$.
-See text for discussion.
+Figure 2.9.
+Left: Number of HF towers hit above threshold for towers cut on transverse energy, $E{\rm T}$.
+Right: Total number of initially produced particles (including hadrons, electrons and photons) from minimum bias pp collisions at 14 TeV.
+Coloured data represent the estimated loss of low multiplicity events due to triggering requirements on nTowers for cuts on $E{\rm T}$.

-2.4.3 Minimum bias in PbPb collisions at 5.5 TeV
+2.4.3.
+Minimum bias in PbPb collisions at 5.5 TeV

-To first order, one can classify minimum bias pp collisions (albeit at 14 TeV) as a very peripheral PbPb collision.
+To first order, one can classify minimum bias pp collisions (albeit at $14 \,\text{TeV}$) as a very peripheral PbPb collision.
 From the studies already performed on the pp dataset, we concluded that it is possible to trigger with an efficiency greater than 90%.
-The purpose of the following studies is to check whether applying the same restrictions in heavy ions as for 14 TeV pp collisions will result in at least the same number of final particles and therefore a correspondingly good trigger efficiency.
-First, heavy-ion events are simulated with the HYDJET Monte Carlo [163] (see Appendix A) for various impact parameters ranging from b=0 fm (central) to b=13.5 fm (peripheral).
-Cuts in total and transverse energy have been applied to the generated data to check the total number of particles expected in HF.
-From this, the number of towers expected to be hit is known from full pp simulations.
+The purpose of the following studies is to check whether applying the same restrictions in heavy ions as for $14 \,\text{TeV}$ pp collisions will result in at least the same number of final particles and therefore a correspondingly good trigger efficiency.
+First, heavy-ion events are simulated with the HYDJET Monte Carlo [166] (see Appendix A) for various impact parameters ranging from $b = 0 \,\text{fm}$